NoPassword/NoPasswordOpenAMAuthNode/README.md

 ![image](/images/tree_1.png)

 9. Select the **NoPassword Service Initiator** node and set the NoPassword Login Key.
 Paste the key value from step 4 on **NoPassword Login Key**.
 Set the following URL `https://api.nopassword.com/auth/loginAsync` in **Authentication Endpoint**.
+Select the **Authentication Mode** that you'd like to use.
 10. Add 3 nodes: Polling Wait Node, NoPassword Service Decision and Success and connect them as show in the image below.

 ![image](/images/tree_2.png)